 This topic is a walk-through.
-In this walk-through, you will use sqlcmd to connect to SQL Server vNext on Linux.
+In this walk-through, you will use sqlcmd to connect to SQL Server 2017 on Linux.
 After successfully connecting, you will use Transact-SQL (T-SQL) queries to create and populate a small database.

 Sqlcmd is just one tool for connecting to SQL Server to run queries and perform management and development tasks.
 For other tools such as SQL Server Management Studio and Visual Studio Code, see the Develop and Manage areas.